The definition of key account management

 By now, you should understand what key account management is and its value as a business strategy.
 But there are some things it isn't:

 - For everyone.
-Not all customers are key accounts.
-The greatest return on investment requires a portfolio of clients with significant opportunity for account growth.
+Keep the number of key accounts small.
+The greatest return on investment requires a portfolio of clients with significant opportunities for account growth and a key account manager who has time to convert them.

 - A single point of contact.
-The key account manager isn't the sole face of the business to the customer.
+Key account managers aren't the sole face of the business to the customer.
 It's impossible to deliver strategic outcomes when distracted by day-to-day issues.
 Connect subject-matter experts across both organizations to develop institutional relationships.

 Key account management is a great strategy to build long-term business relationships with your most valued customers to turn buyers into partners.